Syrius-79/bare-metal-mind/index.md

-# BARE METAL MIND

-Most people don’t run powerful LLMs.

-They run unstable ones.

-They increase temperature.
-They copy prompts.
-They blame the model.

-Then they say: “LLMs are overrated.”

-No.

-They were never under control.
+# Bare Metal Mind

+Field notes from structured local LLM testing.

 ---

+## About

+This project explores how Large Language Models behave under constraint.

+Not in theory.
+Not in cloud demos.

+On local hardware.
+With measurable limits.

+Focus:

+- context stress testing
+- behavioral drift analysis
+- parameter stability
+- bilingual evaluation (English / German)

+---

-## SWISS ENGINEERING CONTEXT (CH)
+## Engineering Perspective (CH)

-This project is built from a Swiss systems mindset.
+Developed from a Swiss engineering background.

-Precision.
-Discipline.
-Constraint.
-Accountability.

-Swiss engineering culture does not optimize for hype.
-It optimizes for function.
+Precision over hype.
+Repeatability over performance theatre.

 Systems must behave predictably.
-If they don’t, the fault is structural.
+If they drift, the cause is structural.

-Large Language Models are stochastic engines operating under constraint.

-Temperature = pressure.
-Context length = structural load.
-Sampling = bias control.

-Drift is not mystical.

-Drift is mechanical instability.
+LLMs are probabilistic systems.
+Under pressure, they reveal their mechanics.

 ---

-## D / A CONTEXT

-The broader German-speaking engineering culture shares similar principles:

-Repeatability.
-Measurement.
-Structural clarity.

-This repository operates within that Central European systems tradition.

----

-## TEST ENVIRONMENT
+## Language Testing

-All experiments were executed on:

-- Local hardware rigs
-- Consumer GPUs under sustained load
-- Cloud GPU instances
-- Real latency conditions

-No abstraction layers.
-No API smoothing.
-No marketing filters.

-Only raw inference.

----

-## LANGUAGE AS CONTROL

-All experiments were conducted bilingually.
+All core experiments were conducted in English and German.

-German and English.

-Language is not decoration.
-It is a control variable.

-Different languages alter:
+Swiss German dialect was used for additional validation under informal linguistic pressure.

+Language influences:

-- token distribution
+- token structure
-- instruction compliance
+- compliance stability
 - verbosity
-- moral alignment smoothing
+- alignment smoothing
-- drift behavior

-Prompts can be translated.

-Behavior under pressure changes.
+Translation does not equal equivalence.

 ---

-## SYSTEMREALITÄT (CH)
+## Scope

-Dieses Projekt wurde zweisprachig getestet: Deutsch und Englisch.

-Die Denkweise ist schweizerisch geprägt.

-Kein Show-Effekt.
-Keine Silicon-Valley-Romantik.
-Kein Marketing.

-Sondern:

-Messbarkeit.
-Grenzen.
-Verantwortung.

-Ein Large Language Model ist kein Wesen.
-Es ist ein Wahrscheinlichkeitsmodell unter Belastung.

-Wenn es driftet, liegt es nicht an Magie.

-Es liegt an Parametern.

-Hier wird nichts inszeniert.

-Hier wird geprüft.
+- Local inference environments
+- Consumer GPU stress scenarios
+- Controlled parameter testing
+- No fine-tuning claims
+- No cloud abstraction layer bias

+This is documentation.

+Not promotion.